 Talking about careers abroad, it is important to mention the possibility of becoming a tourist guide, an interesting and profitable work that allows you to personalize your presentation.
 I asked Ursula, tourist guide in Bucharest, to update the interview I did a while ago, and it has been a pleasure to see that Ursula has further developed her work, has invented new things and has enriched her presentation with new discoveries about her host country.
 Thanks Ursula, and congratulations for your work!

 Today I have interviewed another expat woman who works as a tourist guide in Jerusalem.
+Now I am here with you, a tourist guide in Bucharest.
 This work seems ideal for women who live abroad, why?

 Which is what you have done in Romania.
 Tell us how you organized yourself…

 When I arrived in Bucharest, I started by studying the city, exploring it, discovering it.
 I went on organized tours and I realized they were very unsatisfactory.
 No tourist guide in Bucharest was able to enthuse me.
 Therefore I decided to organize my own tours on specific parts of the city – for instance two important monasteries, a particularly interesting museum, etc.

 I started from things that are intimately linked to the city, those that allow a better understanding of the place where we live, that talk about its history.
 I began with the visit to two churches, one of which is important because it is linked to the legend of the birth of Bucharest.
 Then, I established a visit to the municipal museum, because it tells the history of Bucharest from its origins to the end of the 19th century, it shows its daily life, furniture, clothes and several pictures.
 Today I have widened my range as a tourist guide in Bucharest, and as well as 7 itineraries in Bucharest and surroundings, I added a three days trip to the yearly Romany celebration and a four day tour of Transylvania.

 How did you approach the market?
 How did you make yourself known?